 UPDATED!
-This post was expanded on February 22, 2017 to include more info for better link building with content!
+This post was expanded for 2017 to include more info for better link building with content!

 You’ve probably noticed that a lot of link building and SEO guides focus on creating high-quality content.
 There’s a good reason for that: it’s far easier to build links to top-quality content because that’s what gets shared.
 Businesses and individuals are in search of quality material to link to so that they have something of value to offer their website visitors, and if you’ll notice, few people link to a homepage, product page or shopping cart.